Bad Habits Can Be Broken and Here are 5 Action Steps to Do it

 Going back to James Clear’s Atomic Habits, there are several ways to combat our bad habits, but we first need to identify what they are.

 If we really want to make a difference in our bad habits, it is in our best interest to track them to know when and how often they occur, where they happen, who we are with, and what triggers them.

 Don’t skip this step in the process.
-Use your planner and make tick marks, carry a small notebook and pen and track, or use your phone’s Notes app.
+Use your planner or bullet journal and make tick marks, carry a small notebook and pen and track, or use your phone’s Notes app.
 Do this for several days to find the trends.